 All newly-hired employees must be provided a Summary of Employee Benefits listing. and must return a signed copy of the form to the bookkeeper to verify their receipt.
 This form should be placed in the employees personnel file.
-Please refer to the Full-Time Employee Definition and Summary of Employee Benefits, Part-Time Employee Definition and Summary of Employee Benefits and Seasonal Employee Definition and Summary of Employee Benefits located on the DOY website.
+Please refer to the Full-Time Employee Definition and Summary of Employee Benefits, Part-Time Employee Definition and Summary of Employee Benefits located on the DOY website.